 Trust Wallet was created in 2017 and has been used by over 70 million people.
 In 2018, Binance, the popular crypto exchange, purchased Trust Wallet.

 The wallet is available on Android and iOS devices and as an extension for Chrome, Brave, Opera, Edge, and other web-based browsers.
-Trust Wallet is extremely smooth on mobile devices, and using it is simple and straightforward.
+Trust Wallet is extremely smooth on mobile devices, and using it is simple and straightforward, making it one of the best Bitcoin app for Android for beginners to use.

 Users can buy and sell various cryptocurrencies directly in the Trust Wallet app.
 The app supports several different payment methods, and users may get re-routed to third-party providers to execute transactions.
 There is also swapping and earning directly inside the app.